Irresistible: The Global Patterns of Ikat

 About the Exhibition

-Irresistible takes visitors on a world tour of ikat that spans centuries and cultures, from India, Monsoon Asia, West and Central Asia, Japan, Africa and the Americas.
-Highlights include a man's wrapper cloth made by Baule male weavers of Côte d'Ivoire, West Africa’s most widely recognized producers of ikat, and a hip wrapper made for Balinese royalty, whose realistic, figural imagery represents a tour de force of ikat art.
-Five short films throughout the exhibition provide case studies of contemporary ikat production in India, Indonesia, Cambodia, Japan and Uzbekistan.
+Irresistible took visitors on a world tour of ikat that spanned centuries and cultures, from India, Monsoon Asia, West and Central Asia, Japan, Africa and the Americas.
+Highlights included a man's wrapper cloth made by Baule male weavers of Côte d'Ivoire, West Africa’s most widely recognized producers of ikat, and a hip wrapper made for Balinese royalty, whose realistic, figural imagery represents a tour de force of ikat art.
+Five short films throughout the exhibition provided case studies of contemporary ikat production in India, Indonesia, Cambodia, Japan and Uzbekistan.

 The fascination of ikat endures today.
 Textile artists worldwide are revitalizing local traditions, and fashion and interior designers continue to draw inspiration from ikat’s vibrant patterns.
-In Irresistible, contemporary works by influential artists and designers such as Ed Rossback (1914-2022) and Isabel Toledo (1960-2019) underscore the vitality of this ancient technique.
+In Irresistible, contemporary works by influential artists and designers such as Ed Rossbach (1914-2002) and Isabel Toledo (1960-2019) underscored the vitality of this ancient technique.

 Acknowledgements